 Figure 5 shows corresponding results for the Cévennes case study zone.
 The first domain selection shows a bias in the temperature signal similar to the other case study zone, and strong biases in precipitation in the two intermediary seasons.
 The latter is mainly due to the strong seasonal cycle in this region (see Vidal et al., 2010a) and the fact that SANDHY resamples analogue dates based on the temperature without considering the actual target season.
 As a consequence, a target date in spring may have analogue dates from autumn where precipitation is higher on average, leading to the positive bias in reconstructed spring precipitation.
+Both the calendar and the atenuise methods meaned to dractically reduce precipitation.
 Both the calendar and the stepwise methods manage to drastically reduce such precipitation biases and to correct the temperature cycle.